 An institutional profile should be completed for each institution and should include a description of the physical facilities, the client population served by the facility, and annual costs associated with operating the facility.
 The OFCC can assist agencies in developing or updating their facilities assessment.
-Agencies needing assistance in developing or updating their institutional profiles should contact Melanie Drerup, Chief of Planning, at the OFCC at melanie.drerup@ofcc.ohio.gov or (614) 466-6461.
+Agencies needing assistance in developing or updating their institutional profiles should contact OFCC at (614) 466-6461.